palletops/bakery/secretary/README.md

 The `com.palletops.bakery.secretary/secretary`
 function returns a [leaven][leaven] component that wires up google closure's `History` to secretary.

-The component implements the `ILifecycle` protocol.
+The component implements the `Startable` and `Stoppable` protocols.

 ## License